African military systems before 1800: The gunmen of Morocco versus the Songhay

 Opposing it were the legions of Songhai, numbering some 12,500 cavalry and 30,000 infantry mainly armed with bows and arrows, and spears.
 The Moroccans left Marrakesh in October 1590 and after a hard march across desert terrain, reached the Niger River in February 1591.
 The hastily assembled forces of Songhai met the Moroccans at Tondibi, and according to contemporary accounts fought bravely.
 Disciplined firepower by the Moroccans however turned the fray into a debacle for the Songhai.
 They withdrew with heavy losses.
 The victorious Moroccans however found the climate and conditions hard after the initial triumph.
 Their attempts to consolidate control sparked a native resistance movement.
 A protracted resistance war had begun that lasted some 20 years.
 Additional Moroccan troops arrived and the Songhay resistance relocated to more defensible terrain- swampy woodlands and forest.
-In time, Moroccan forces became bogged down, despite their superiority in firepower- with losses caused by climate, disease and rebel attacks using mobile and guerrilla warfare.
+In time, Moroccan forces became bogged down, despite their superiority in firepower, they faced losses caused by climate, disease, and rebel attacks using mobile and guerrilla warfare.
 By 1610, the Moroccan forces had deteriorated significantly, and both strength and influence faded.
 Over time the Moroccans were absorbed into the local Niger cities, and the Songhai empire crumbled into a fragmented pattern of anarchy and competing warlord fiefdoms.

 The Timbuktu historian al Sadi cast the Moroccan incursion in negative terms: "The Sudan was one of God's most favored countries in prosperity and fertility at the time the expeditionary force entered the country.
 Now, all that has changed.
 Security has given place to danger, prosperity to misery and calamity.
 Disorder spreading and intensifying has become universal."
-The invasion shows the transformational power of firearms in Africa where wielded by disciplined troops, often to dire effect on local peoples and polities.
+The invasion showed the transformational power of firearms in Africa where wielded by disciplined troops, often to dire effect on local peoples and polities.
 This was a lesson that was to be repeated some 200 years later when Europeans advanced for their colonial conquests.